vesselspot/fabric-accelerator/README.md

 - Enriching **[Wiki documentation](https://github.com/bennyaustin/fabric-accelerator/wiki)**
 - Raising **[issues](https://github.com/bennyaustin/fabric-accelerator/issues)** when you spot one
-- Answering questions in the **[discussion](https://github.com/bennyaustin/fabric-accelerator/discussions)** forum Please contact the repository owner to be added as a contributor.
+- Answering questions in the **[discussion](https://github.com/bennyaustin/fabric-accelerator/discussions)** forum Please contact me to be added as a contributor.